davidstone/isocpp/constexpr-parameters.md

 ### What are the restrictions on types that can be used as `constexpr` parameters?

 There are two possible options here.
 Conceptually, we would like to be able to use any literal type as a `constexpr` parameter.
 This gives us the most flexibility and feels most like a complete feature.
 Again, however, the obvious implementation strategy for this paper would be to reuse the machinery that handles templates now: internally treat `void f(constexpr int x)` much like `template<int x> void f()`.
-In the "template" model, we would limit `constexpr` parameters to be types which can be passed as template parameters: with P0732, types with a trivial `operator<=>`.
-For functions with `constexpr` parameters, however, many of the concerns that prompted that requirement go away under the "regular function" model.
-The importance of "same instantiation" is limited thanks to not trying to conceptually "instantiate" this into a "regular" function.
-Because we do not propose allowing the formation of pointers to such functions and because we propose not allowing static variables, the problem is avoided entirely.
-We do not need to decide whether two functions with different `constexpr` variables are "the same" function because there is no way to determine the answer.
-The only remaining question here comes down to implementability concerns.
+In the "template" model, we would limit `constexpr` parameters to be types which can be passed as template parameters: strong structural equality.
+This paper proposes following the lead of non-type template parameters.

 ### Can you take the address of `constexpr` parameter?